Augmentative and Alternative Communication For Kids

 Augmentative and alternative communication (AAC) is a form of communication used instead of or along with talking.

 AAC helps children who have difficulties hearing and/or speaking.
 These alternative forms of communication can help children take in and understand messages, as well as express their thoughts and ideas with others.

 There are unaided and aided forms of AAC.

-Aided Forms of AAC – require a child to use equipment and devices to communicate.
-This could include a pen and paper, pictures, or a device that requires batteries or electricity.
+- Aided Forms of AAC – require a child to use equipment and devices to communicate.
+This could include a pen and paper, pictures, or an electronic device.